agnanachandran/stanford-ios/README.md

 stanford-ios
 ============

-Notes and Assignments for Stanford University's MOOC "Developing iOS 7 Apps for iPhone and iPad"
+Assignments for Stanford University's MOOC "Developing iOS 7 Apps for iPhone and iPad" Abandoned in favour of self-learning/learning-by-doing.